 Our group has developed advanced modeling and numerical techniques for nonlinear dynamic analysis of base isolated structures.
-Such development lead to the computer software 3D-BASIS that is used widely by academics and design professionals around the world for the past two decades.
-3D-BASIS has been used for analysis and design of numerous base isolated structures within the United States and in many countries around the world.
+Such development lead to the compute program 3D-BASIS has been used for analysis and design of numerous base isolated structures within the United States and in many countries around the world.
 Landmark structures where 3D-BASIS was used are the New San Francisco International Airport and the San Francisco General Services Building, both of which are supported on friction pendulum bearings.

-Our group’s recent research thrust in seismic/vibration isolation and smart structures has focused on semiactive, adaptive, passive, variable stiffness and damping structural systems.
-National Science Foundation recognized our contributions to smart structures with variable stiffness systems by awarding the NSF CAREER award in 1998.
-Our group has performed widely cited research (Visit Web of Science Research ID E-6291-2012 and Google Scholar for citation details) on variable stiffness structural systems and smart tuned mass dampers.
+Our group’s research thrust in earthquake protection, vibration isolation, and smart structures has focused on adaptive passive stiffness structures, variable stiffness and damping structural systems.
+Our group has performed widely cited research on adaptive stiffness structural systems and smart tuned mass dampers.
 Our group has developed widely cited benchmark problems on smart base isolated structures.

-I currently serve as the managing editor of the journal of structural engineering [ASCE International Journal], and editor of structural control and health monitoring [Wiley International Journal].
-I also serve on the editorial board of two international journals—engineering structures and Sadhana-Journal of India academy of sciences.
-I served as the associate editor for the journal of structural engineering (2002-2006) and as the guest editor of several special issues in various journals.
-I currently serve as the past chair and member (2006-to date) of ASCE Structural Engineering Institute, Technical Activities Division Executive Committee that oversees all technical committees in the Structures Engineering Institute.
-I also serve as a member of the board of directors of the international association of structural control and monitoring.
-I served as the chair of the U.S. panel on structural control and monitoring (2006-2008).
-I was the founding chair of structural health monitoring and control committee (2004-2006), ASCE-Engineering Mechanics Institute, and chair of the structural control committee (1998-2002), ASCE Structural Engineering Institute.
+My editorial activities include service as the managing editor of the journal of structural engineering [ASCE International journal], Editor of the structural control and health monitoring journal [Wiley International Journal] and Editor-in-chief [North America] of Structural Monitoring and Maintenance [Techno-press International Journal].
+Structural Engineering Institute (SEI) of ASCE elected me as an inaugural fellow in 2012.
+I served as the chair/vice-chair/secretary/member (2006-to-2012) of ASCE, SEI, Technical Activities Division Executive Committee—the highest technical body in Structures Division.
+I served as a member of the board of directors of the international association of structural control and monitoring (2008-2012).
+I served as the President of the U.S. panel on structural control and monitoring (2006-2008).
+I was the founding chair of ASCE structural health monitoring committee (2004-2006), ASCE-Engineering Mechanics Institute, and chair of the structural control committee (1998-2002), ASCE Structural Engineering Institute.